-The City Manager's Ethical Obligations
+City Manager Ethical Obligations

-This month's column discusses the ethics of elected officials dealing with staff.
-What about the city manager's ethical obligations to serve elected officials?
+The column has discussed the ethics of elected officials dealing with staff.
+What about the city manager's ethical obligations in serving elected officials?

-Those who are members of the International City-County Management Association (ICMA) subscribe to a lengthy code of ethics that includes a number of tenets on this topic:
+City managers who are members of the International City-County Managers Association (ICMA) subscribe to a lengthy code of ethics that includes a number of tenets on this topic:

 - Tenet 5.
-Submit policy proposals to elected officials, provide them with facts and advice on matters of policy as a basis for making decisions and setting community goals, and uphold and implement local government policies adopted by elected officials. - Tenet 6.
-Recognize that elected representatives of the people are entitled to credit for the establishment of local government policies; responsibility for policy execution rests with the [ICMA] members. - Tenet 7.
-Refrain from all political activities that undermine public confidence in professional administrators.
-Refrain from participation in the election of members of the employing legislative body.
+Submit policy proposals to elected officials; provide them with facts and advice on matters of policy as a basis for making decisions and setting community goals; and uphold and implement local government policies adopted by elected officials. - Tenet 6.
+Recognize that elected representatives of the people are entitled to the credit for the establishment of local government policies; responsibility for policy execution rests with the [ICMA] members. - Tenet 7.
+Refrain from all political activities which undermine public confidence in professional administrators.
+Refrain from participation in the election of the members of the employing legislative body.

-ICMA promotes ethical conduct through its code of ethics, publications on ethics issues and training programs for local government professionals.
-For more information about ICMA's ethics program, issues and advice, or enforcement of the ICMA Code of Ethics, visit the Ethics Program section of www.icma.org.
+ICMA promotes ethical conduct through its code of ethics, publications on ethics issues, and training programs for local government professionals.
+For more information about ICMA's ethics program, issues and advice, or enforcement of the ICMA Code of Ethics, visit the Ethics Program section of icma.org.

-This piece originally ran in Western City Magazine and is a service of the Institute for Local Government (ILG) Ethics Project, which offers resources on public service ethics for local officials.
+This piece originally ran in Western City magazine and is a service of the Institute for Local Government (ILG) Ethics Project, which offers resources on public service ethics for local officials.
 For more information, visit www.ca-ilg.org/trust.